Affording Gunston

 Optional fees:

-(MD) Annapolis, Chestertown, Church Hill, Easton, Galena, Grasonville, Kent Island, Millington, and Severna Park.
-(DE) Dover & Middletown.
+Bus Transportation available from: (MD) Annapolis, Chestertown, Easton, Grasonville, Kent Island, and Severna Park.
+(DE) Middletown.

 “We love Gunston because we are confident that our son is being well prepared for college and being encouraged to explore the world around him along the way.
 We also love the strong sense of community with other parents and students modeled by excellent school leaders.”